-The Qualifying Event refers to which presidentially declared disaster impacted the applicant's property.
+The Qualifying Event refers to which presidentially declared disaster impacted the damaged property.
 For example, when only Hurricane Florence damaged an eligible applicant's property and the property is purchased under the Strategic Buyout Program, the program will consider Hurricane Florence, rather than Hurricane Matthew, to be the qualifying event.

 For properties in Phase I, property ownership is required as of the date of the qualifying event.
 The program will determine the qualifying event for each DRRA.
-If the applicant's property was impacted by Hurricanes Matthew and Florence, the qualifying event is the latter event.
+If the applicant's property was "dual-impacted" (in other words, impacted by more than one presidentially declared storm), the qualifying event is the latter event.